Avantikakrishnadaskundooly/JKFLIPFLOP-USING-IF-ELSE/README.md

 /* Program for flipflops and verify its truth table in quartus using Verilog programming.

-Developed by: Karthic U
+Developed by: Avantika Krishnadas Kundooly

-RegisterNumber:212224040151
+RegisterNumber:212224040040
 */

 **RTL LOGIC FOR FLIPFLOPS**